 - Inflation: During times of inflation, stock prices see favorable increases in companies' pricing power.
 On the other hand, periods of deflation cause stock prices to drop and businesses to lose value.

 - Liquidity: This term describes how much attention a stock receives from investors.
 Large corporations tend to be well-known and receive more attention.
-Small businesses, on the other hand, have more difficulty gaining publicity, even if they have strong investment portfolios.
+Small businesses have more difficulty gaining publicity, even if they have strong investment portfolios.

 These are just a few technical factors that can cause stock prices to rise or fall.

-There are an infinite number of factors that can cause stock prices to change unpredictably, and another includes market sentiment or the effects of sociological and psychological factors that contribute to fluctuations in stock prices.
+Many factors can cause stock prices to change, including market sentiment or the effects of sociological and psychological factors that contribute to fluctuations in stock prices.

 Since market sentiment is a subjective area, it makes it difficult to predict its impact on the market.
-All these factors and more help set stocks prices and predict future outcomes.
+All these factors help set stock prices and predict future outcomes.

 Stock prices can be different from the actual value of the stock.
-The stock price refers to an agreed-upon sum, which the buyer and seller negotiate.
+The share price refers to an agreed-upon sum, which the buyer and seller negotiate for an asset.

 The bid price is how much buyers are willing to pay for shares.
-The asking price is for how much money companies are willing to sell a stock.
-To understand stock prices, we have to consider the various factors that contribute to fluctuations in their value.
+The asking price is how much money companies are willing to sell a stock.
+To understand stock prices, consider the factors that contribute to fluctuations in their value.
 Fundamental factors, such as the earnings base, play a pivotal role.